 The sculpting process of what one person says to another in order for a fully realized, imagined universe to emerge is an exhilarating task.
-I have provided samples of the plays below.
+I have provided samples of my plays below.
 If what you see interests you, please contact me and I would be happy to send you the full script!

 The Lion's Tale